 An Integrated Marketing Communication consultant can help your company create a comprehensive communication plan that considers all aspects of your business.
 It includes your website, SEO, social media, email marketing, advertising, and public relations.

-By coordinating these elements, you can ensure that your target market receives a consistent message that reinforces your brand identity.
+By coordinating these elements, you can ensure your target market receives a consistent message reinforcing your brand identity.